 There is a cheaper way, however.
 It works especially well for people who don’t use as many voice minutes or use as much data.
 For example, I only use my phone to call my wife and a few other friends and family members, and usually only use a few minutes every month.
-I also don’t have a smartphone currently.
+I also for the longest time didn’t have a smartphone.
 For me spending money on an expensive plan was a waste.
-I found that there were pre-paid phone options out there that fit my needs, and would mean that I would consistently spend less than $10/month.
+I found that there were pre-paid phone options out there that fit my needs, and would mean that I would consistently spend around $10/month or even less.
 So what pre-paid phone plans are out there?

 List Of Cheap Prepaid Cell Phone Options

 There are a variety of pre-paid, and even free, phone services out there that you can use.
 The frugality and savings you’ll see will vary from provider to provider.
 Here’s a list of ones that I’ve found that have some decent plans.
-(I personally use and love Virgin Mobile – so listed them at the top).
+(I personally use and love Republic Wireless – so listed them at the top).